top of page

 • Apr 4, 2025

-• 2 min read
+• 3 min read

 This journal is an ongoing inquiry into the act of making and the poetics of ownership.
 It examines the liminal space between the object and the self, the quiet, often overlooked terrain where meaning is formed, transferred, and ultimately preserved.

-Let this be a space that holds both: the work and the wandering.
+Let this be a space that holds both: the work and and the world that gathers around it.
+We'll meet you somewhere in between.

 Recent Posts